weullerk/frontend/README.md

 This repository contains three modules, dashboard, form, and list.
 You must model these components according to the design that is in the Layouts folder.

-What is most important in each module:
+What is most important in each module (is circled in each image):

     - Dashboard:
         - Navigation.